MicrosoftDocs/playfab-docs/playfab-docs/sdks/javascript/quickstart.md

 }
 ```

-## Finish and Execute
+## Finish and execute

-- Open PlayFabGettingStarted.html in your favorite browser
+1. Open PlayFabGettingStarted.html in your favorite browser.
-- Click the "Call LoginWithCustomID" button
+2. Click the **Call LoginWithCustomID** button.
-- You should see the following text in the Result section:
+3. You should see the following text in the Result section:

-Congratulations, you made your first successful API call!

-- At this point, you can start making other api calls, and building your game
+"Congratulations, you made your first successful API call!"
+At this point, you can start making other api calls, and building your game.

-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code